TKwakernaak/FluentResults/README.md

 # FluentResults
 Initial commit

-Inspired by many pluralsight courses, but mainly by vkhorikov's course "Applying Functional Principles in C#" and the code samples he provided.
+Inspired by vkhorikov's pluralsight course "Applying Functional Principles in C#" and the code samples he provided on his Github

 These are extensions, enhancements and simplifications for his code to fit my needs.